UnlockGPU/UnlockGPU/index-revised.md

 ## Our Demands: Board Accountability on the Crisis

-AMD's Board has been remarkably quiet about the $300B market opportunity they're missing.
-We're changing that with a shareholder resolution that forces transparency on the credibility crisis—not micromanaging engineering (which SEC rules would exclude), but governance, which is exactly what boards are for.
+We're targeting governance, not engineering—forcing the Board to acknowledge and manage the credibility crisis that's costing shareholders billions.

 ### 1. Acknowledge the Risk
 **The Board must produce a comprehensive risk assessment of how AMD's GPU software credibility crisis threatens shareholder value.**

-When AI startups avoid your hardware despite competitive specs, that's a business risk.
-Boards exist to identify business risks.
-This one's been documented on GitHub for years.

-What we need: Quantified market share losses, threat mapping of developer exodus, and a board-level strategy to rebuild trust and capture our share of the $300B market.

-Every frustrated GitHub issue becomes evidence for our case.
-Every abandoned ROCm project proves the point.
-Every developer who gave up and bought NVIDIA demonstrates material risk the Board should have been managing.

 ### 2. Show Your Work
 **The Board must annually disclose how they oversee GPU software quality and developer adoption.**

-If they're governing this crisis, they should demonstrate it.
-If they're not, shareholders deserve to know.

-What we need: Governance metrics the Board reviews, how software performance connects to executive compensation, and proof of oversight beyond quarterly earnings presentations.

-This creates ongoing accountability.
-Once disclosed, these governance practices become a matter of public record—and public scrutiny.
-No more hiding behind vague statements about "software investment."
+## Why These Demands Work

+**The Board has been silent on a $300B opportunity.** Time to make some noise.
+Our approach is surgical: hit governance, not engineering.
+SEC rules favor transparency proposals over operational mandates, so we're forcing accountability where it hurts—board oversight.
+Once they're on record admitting the crisis, we can leverage that admission in public letters suggesting concrete solutions.

+**Every broken installation is evidence.** Every abandoned ROCm project.
+Every developer who gave up and bought NVIDIA.
+That's not just frustration—it's material shareholder risk the Board should have been managing.
+When we force them to quantify the exodus and map the threat, they can't hide behind vague "software investment" promises anymore.
+When we demand governance metrics, they have to show their work—or admit they've been asleep at the wheel.

+**Here's the genius:** Once disclosed, this becomes public record.
+Public scrutiny.
+Ongoing accountability.
+No more quarterly hand-waving about developer adoption without concrete oversight metrics. **The vicious cycle breaks** when the Board finally owns the crisis instead of ignoring it.

 ## How You Can Help

 **Every broken installation.
 Every abandoned project.
-Every time you paid the *GPU Luxury Tax.
+Every time you paid the GPU Luxury Tax.
 We're turning that frustration into shareholder leverage.**

 **🔧 Improve our content** — All our texts are [open source on GitHub](https://github.com/UnlockGPU/UnlockGPU).
 Found a typo?
 Better argument?
 Submit a PR.